ggiallo28/aws-cloudformation-macros/Template/README.md

 Specifies whether to import the template inline or as [AWS::CloudFormation::Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) resource.

 If `Nested` mode is used Macro automatically uploads Template into S3 Bucket when `TemplateBucket`, `TemplateKey` or `Path` parameters are provided as String or by using the intrinsic function [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html).

-If `Inline` mode is used you can reference resource in imported Template using the intrinsic function [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html).
+If `Inline` mode is used you can reference resource in imported Template using the intrinsic functions [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) and [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) with the `Template::` prefix.

 For example, you can obtain the Arn of a resource inside imported template using:

-- !Ref Template.Resource.Arn
+- Fn::GetAtt: [ Template::TemplateName::LogicalName, attributeName ]

 you can reference resource inside imported template using:

-- !Ref Template.Resource
+- Ref: Template::TemplateName::LogicalName

 _Required_: Yes